Dover, Massachusetts: Dover Sun House

 Dover Sun House was one of the world's first solar-heated houses, it was designed in 1948 by architect Eleanor Raymond and had a unique heating system developed by physicist Mária Telkes.
 The project was funded by philanthropist and sculptor Amelia Peabody, and built on her property in Dover, Massachusetts.
 Dover Sun House was demolished in 2010.

 Popular culture

-The town is known for the sighting of a humanoid since the 1970s on Farm Street, which gives access to it.
-There have been six unrelated sightings so far.
-The creature has a large and long head, epidermis without fur beyond feet and long hands that fix on the surface.
-It was named the Dover Demon by one of the cryptozoologists who investigated the case.
-Although some believe it is an alien, to others it is no more than an animal like a primate.
-There have been no modern reports.
+Dover is known for the Dover Demon, a creature supposedly sighted in three separate incidents on April 21 and 22, 1977.